pitchmuc/aepp/docs/catalog.md

 This will return the list of the dataset with all information attached to them.\
 The data returned could be overwhelming if you just want to have the basic information.\
 For that reason, the realization of that method will feed 3 data attributes on your instance.\
-You can access them by using:
+You can access them by using the `data` attribute on that instance:

+### The data attribute

-* `data.table_names`: gives you the dataSet names & Query Service names
+* `catalogInstance.data.table_names`: gives you the dataSet names & Query Service names
-* `data.schema_ref`: gives you the dataSet names & their schema reference
+* `catalogInstance.data.schema_ref`: gives you the dataSet names & their schema reference
-* `data.ids` : gives you the dataSet name and their Ids
+* `catalogInstance.data.ids` : gives you the dataSet name and their Ids

 ```python
 myCat = catalog.Catalog()